darth-veitcher/nswrap/README.md

 Create Go language bindings for Objective-C.

-Using NSWrap, you can easily work with many MacOS interfaces, subclasses, library functions, protocols and delegates entirely in Go.
+Using NSWrap, you can work with MacOS interfaces, subclasses, library functions, protocols and delegates entirely in Go.

 # Getting Started